-When talking about endangered animals, surely you instantly thought of a panda, that has become a symbol for WWF and for the protection of endagered species around the world.
+When talking about endangered animals, surely you instantly think of a panda, which has become a symbol for WWF and for the protection of endangered species around the world.
 Today, even though it is still a “vulnerable” species, the panda is no longer considered “endangered”.
-But what other animals risk extinction in Italy and around the world, and what can we do to save them?
+But what other animals risk extinction in Italy and around the world, which are the main causes and what can we do to save them?
 Let’s find out in this article.

 The “red list” of endangered species

 Did you know that there’s a “red list” of species at risk1.
 This list, which is produced each year by the International Union for Conservation of Nature (IUCN), is now considered a fundamental tool for conservation policy.

 The list identifies species that are “extinct," “extinct in the wild” (that is, still surviving only in captivity, on farms, or outside their area of origin), “critically endangered” (which have a 50% probability of extinction over the next three generations), “endangered,” and “vulnerable.”

 What is the main cause of extinction among many living species?

 The causes of extinction for many animal species (as well as many species of plants) differ widely.